New York Yacht Club Building: Model room

 There is a balcony at the third story, wrapping around the north, west, and east sides of the room.
 The balcony rests atop carved brackets and contains a balustrade with galleon motifs.
 The ceiling above the balcony is supported by oak columns, which are topped by capitals with shell and wave motifs.
-The balcony is interrupted by the massive fireplace on the western wall and by the main staircase hall to the east.
+The balcony is interrupted by the oversized fireplace on the western wall and by the main staircase hall to the east.
 The original plans called for a circular stair between the model room's main floor and the balcony, but this stair was never built; the clubhouse's main staircase connects the model room and the balcony.
-At the center of the ceiling is a skylight made of stained glass, placed 26 ft above the main floor.
+At the center of the ceiling is a backlit skylight made of stained glass and placed 26 ft above the main floor.
 The skylight is the only remaining Tiffany glass skylight in New York City that has not been relocated.
 It contains decorations of stars and is flanked by a pair of white panels.
 Three large chandeliers are suspended from the ceiling.
 The club's card room is at the same level as the model room's balcony.
 The card room contains dark-red burlap walls, upon which numerous portraits are hung.